PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 15:53:45
+Last updated: 2024-04-02 15:55:19
-Random Quote: When you judge another, you do not define them, you define yourself. - Wayne Dyer
+Random Quote: A poem begins in delight and ends in wisdom. - Robert Frost